cswendrowski/HumbleBundleBot/README.md

 }
 ```

-**NOTE: `sendUpdates` and Unimplemented Type's can be registered now, but will not function until support is added.
-No changes should be needed to be made to start recieving messages once these are supported.**
+**NOTE: `sendUpdates` can be registered now, but will not function until support is added.
+No changes should be needed to be made to start recieving update messages once support is added.**

 ## Roadmap
 - [X] Discord Embed Formatting